 You should keep the cheque until its status reads 'Funds available' in 'Deposit History' on the app.
 Write ‘deposited’ on the back and store it in a safe place until you dispose of it.
 If we need to see the original, we’ll write to let you know.
 We may ask you to bring the cheque into branch.
 This helps us keep on top of fraudsters’ tricks as well as making sure payments are processed properly.

-Each cheque deposited using the app in the past 99 days is listed on the History tab.
-Select ‘Cheque deposit’ from the account menu and go from there.
+Each cheque deposited using the app in the past 99 days is listed in the Deposit History tab.
+Select ‘View deposit history’ from the More tab at the bottom of your screen.
 ‘Funds available’ means the money is in your account and available for you to use.

-If a cheque in History says ‘Rejected’, we were unable to process the payment.
+If a cheque in Deposit History says ‘Rejected’, we were unable to process the payment.
 Don’t try to deposit it again with the app.
-The reason for rejection will display within History, and we’ll also write to you to confirm this reason.
+The reason for rejection will show in Deposit History, and we’ll also write to you to confirm this reason.

 The history tab only shows cheque imaging deposits made by you from a registered mobile device in the past 99 days.
 This won’t include cheques deposited in branch or at a Cashpoint® or ATM.
 If you have a joint account, it also won’t include any cheques deposited by the other person using another mobile device.
 You’ll see a total of all cheques deposited in your account details.
 They’re shown as a pending transaction first, until the funds are made available.